cablejs/cablejs-api/README.md

 # cablejs-api
-The JavaScript API that runs CableJS
+The Node.js API that runs CableJS